mceSystems/node-jsc/README.md

   - How much work will it take to make it work on iOS, arm based, devices?
   - How well will it work and perform on iOS devices?
   - What about bug fixes?
-  This is not to say node-chakracore and nodejs-mobile (and ChakraCore) haven't done great job and progress, it just that they had more "risks" regarding iOS.
+  This is not to say node-chakracore and nodejs-mobile (and ChakraCore) haven't done great job and progress, it's just that they had more "risks" regarding iOS.
 - [spidernode](https://github.com/mozilla/spidernode), which seemed less active and less maintained.
 And again, I wasn't sure how well SpiderMonkey will support iOS.

 Evantually, I chose JavaScriptCore for mainly two reasons:
 - As the javascript engine used by Safari, it officially supports, and optimized for, iOS devices.
 - Officially supports "interpreter mode" only (since it's not possible to allocate executable memory in iOS apps), which is successfully used by [React Native](https://facebook.github.io/react-native/docs/javascript-environment) and [NativeScript](https://docs.nativescript.org/angular/core-concepts/ios-runtime/Overview).
 This was important, as it means this mode is already tested by applications built on those frameworks, hopefully providing decent (enough) performance.
-  - This will also allow integration with such projects, which bridge javascript and native code, to allow javascript code running in node-jsc to access the native platform's APIs. [node-native-script](https://github.com/mceSystems/node-native-script) achieves it, based on NativeScript.
+  - This will also allow integration with such projects, which bridge javascript and native code, to allow javascript code running in node-jsc access the native platform's APIs. [node-native-script](https://github.com/mceSystems/node-native-script) achieves it, based on NativeScript.

 Besides that:
-- JavaScriptCore has a very flexible and powerful API for embedders (when interfacing with JavaScriptCore classes directly, not through the "official API" which is too limited for our needs), and see
+- JavaScriptCore has a very flexible and powerful API for embedders (when interfacing with JavaScriptCore classes directly, not through the "official API" which is too limited for our needs).
 - There were already [node-chakra](https://github.com/nodejs/node-chakracore) and [spidernode](https://github.com/mozilla/spidernode), so why not node-jsc? :)

 ## Building